episerver/content-events-masstransit/README.md

 OR

-`The Exchnage Name is optional and will be set the default which is shown here.`
+`The Exchange Name is optional and will be set the default which is shown here.`

 ```
 {